 Author, maritime attorney, historian and avid sailor Eric Wiberg discusses the fascinating history of the attacks by German and Italian submarines on Allied shipping in the greater Bahamas region during World War II, highlighting the heroism of the merchant mariners who put themselves in danger as they performed the critical task of moving the military and civilian supplies vital to ultimate victory.

 New York Times bestselling author Michael Tougias will give a two-part multi-media presentation on two of his books.
 So Close To Home: The True Story of an American Family’s Fight for Survival During WWII is the true story of the Downs family as they struggle against sharks, hypothermia, drowning, and dehydration in their effort to survive the aftermath of a deadly May 19, 1942 U-boat attack.
 The Finest Hours: The True Story of the U.S. Coast Guard’s Most Daring Sea Rescue is the story of the heroic rescue following the splitting of two oil tankers in the middle of the icy Atlantic in 1952.
-Now a feature length motion picture produced by Walt Disney Pictures, the film will be screened for us Friday evening, November 3rd at 7:00pm, also at the Chappaqua library.
+The film based on the book, The Finest Hours, will be screened for us Friday evening, 3 November, at 7:00 pm, also at the Chappaqua library.

 Saturday, 2 December

 Paintings of Early Dutch New York with artist Len Tantillo & Potluck Holiday Party